lbud/run_sf/README.md

   directionality.
 * Integrate crime data and weigh it heavily in both cost functions so that routes avoid high-crime areas.
-* Support for different types of routes (loops, which are currently created, and out-and-back routes).
 * User profiles with the ability to save routes.
 * A slider that allows a user to place nodes along a representation of the distance of a run and drag them up and down to add hill preferences (e.g.